massyas/supersonic_ynh/README.md

-subsonic_ynh
+supersonic_ynh
 ============
-Package Subsonic for Yunohost
+Package Supersonic for Yunohost

-Data path for subsonic is /home/yunohost.app/subsonic Please make sure than your $JAVA_HOME is defined else application can't run
+Data path for supersonic is /home/yunohost.app/supersonic Please make sure than your $JAVA_HOME is defined else application can't run